smarter-sh/smarter/docs/legacy/ARCHITECTURE.md

 ## Smarter REST API

-Api document is located here, [Smarter Docs - Api](https://platform.smarter.sh/docs/api/) and source code is located here, [smarter/apps/api/](../smarter/smarter/apps/api/)
+API document is located here, [Smarter Docs - API](https://platform.smarter.sh/docs/api/) and source code is located here, [smarter/apps/api/](../smarter/smarter/apps/api/)

 Not to be confused with Smarter's flagship product, customer-implemented custom REST API's, Smarter additionally has its own REST API, which is a Python Django project implementing it's proprietary Plugin model, along with additional models for commercializing the service.